 - Some events such as sumo wrestling and baseball sell out a long time in advance, so if you are planning to attend these events check out the following articles: How to Purchase Sumo Wrestling Online Tickets and How to Buy Yomiuri Giants Baseball Tickets in the Tokyo Dome.

 - The Klook website also offers a vast range of other tickets and tours for your visit to Japan, so click on this link to check out their website to see the available options and prices.
 Specific Japanese destinations for which Klook sells tickets and tours include Tokyo, Osaka, Kyoto, Hokkaido, Okinawa, Nagoya, Fukuoka and Kumamoto.
-Favourite tour options for my readers include the Robot Restaurant in Tokyo and the day trip from Tokyo to Mt Fuji and Hakone.
+Favourite tour options for our readers include day tours from Tokyo to Mt Fuji and Hakone.

 24. Japan Long Haul Flight Essentials

 There is a good chance that you will be flying long haul to Japan – think flights any longer than 7 hours duration.
-Long haul flight essentials are as follows:
+Long haul flight Japan travel essentials are as follows:

 - Small hand bag, backpack or satchel